-Well, I finally managed to put Karen behind me (this drawing is a really good likeness of her, except add tattoos).
+Well, I finally managed to put her behind me.
 I had one last thing to do, and that was write to her, tell her just a little bit of the depth of my depravity.
 It was like a final purging.
 Of course, I sent it to her main email account, not the one at work, and I think she has me blocked, because she never responds to or acknowledges those emails at all.
 She used to forward funny or interesting things to me, but stopped doing that two years ago.
 It’s possible she’s just too busy at work, and in all honesty, just doesn’t have time to meet for lunch, but it’s just been too long since we had lunch regularly, and too long in between, and the months go by with just an occasional sighting at work.
 When I emailed her at work to ask if she still wanted to have lunch sometimes, she said yes, but she was real busy.
 When I ran into her last, asked her about lunch, she said she had just been so busy, and would probably be busy through May.
 May came and went; June came and went.
 No word from her, no response to my emails.
 Well, c’est la vie.